France, Spain clear bond auction hurdle

 That has put pressure on bond yields in the region, notably for Spain and Italy.

-The Spanish treasury said it sold 2.5 billion euros ($3.3 billion) of two bonds, taking its issuance to half its gross target for the year.
+The Spanish treasury said it sold 2.5 billion euros of two bonds, taking its issuance to half its gross target for the year.

 It received bids for 3.3 times the offer on the shorter of the two bonds, and 2.4 times the longer, both up on previous auctions, suggesting Spanish banks were making the most of the ECB's bounty.